- Home

 To achieve the target of 70% overall recycling rate by 2030, we redoubled efforts in line with the overall strategies in our Zero Waste Masterplan [PDF, 13 MB] to improve recycling:

 Introduced a mandatory charge on disposable carrier bags in large supermarkets from 2023.
-As of July 2024, large supermarket operators have reported a reduction in disposable carrier bags provided to consumers of 70% to 80%.
+As at July 2024, large supermarket operators have reported a reduction in disposable carrier bags provided to consumers of 70% to 80%.

 Introduced Zero Waste Manager courses in 2024 to support businesses in fulfilling waste-related regulatory requirements such as mandatory waste reporting, and integrating reduce, reuse, and recycle practices into their organisations.